Lavanyasrinivasan102000/data-insights/README.md

-# RAG Application - Data Ingestion & Query System
+ Data Ingestion & Query System

 A full-stack application that allows users to upload CSV/JSON files, automatically catalog them using Google Gemini API, and query the data through a natural language chat interface with SQL execution and visualization.